adokky/dyno/README.md

 val dog: Dog? = map.get<Dog>()
 val cat: Cat? = map.get<Cat>()

-// This will cause compilation error, because "string" is not a subclass of Animal map.put("string")
+// This will cause compilation error: String is not a subtype of Animal map.put("string")
 ```

 ## Serialization

+Dyno allows both lazy and eager deserialization modes,
+allowing you to choose the approach that best fits your performance and usability requirements.

 ### Lazy (default)

+* Works out-of-the-box: no additional setup required for basic usage.
+* Schema-less by design: easily extendable without pre-registering keys.
+* May be slower than eager deserialization, due to intermediate representation storage.

 The following classes are automatically serializable without any extra steps:
 - `DynamicObject`